Late to Its Own Party, Endeavour At Least Has Decency to Put On a Good Show

 Taking another puff of her cigarette, she turned and pushed her way to the curb, knocking a couple of smaller women out of the way as she went.

-Thankfully, she was the only sour note I encountered over the four hours I spent chasing the Shuttle down Crenshaw.
+And she was the only sour note I encountered over the four hours I spent chasing the Shuttle down Crenshaw.

-It was supposed to have reached King Blvd. by around 1:30, so I parked my bike at the Crenshaw Expo Line stop and walked the few blocks to King.
+It was supposed to have reached King Blvd. by around 1:30, so I parked my bike at the Crenshaw/Expo Line stop and walked the few blocks to King.
 The crowds around the mall were huge, but the street was empty.

 “Where is it?” people asked each other.